dnr/craft/README.md

   that ignore irrelevant merges and even rebases.
 - Automatically handle rebasing comments on top of changed code, if the PR changes while you're reviewing.
-- Allow small edits to the code and automatically turn changes into "suggestion" comments.